rritec/powerbi/Notebooks/PBI_01_04_Power Query Editor Combine Data.md

     - Rows appending
     -  It is equal to sql union all
     - Append rules
         - Rule 1: The number of columns in each table should be same, other wise it will fill with null values.
-        - Rule 2: The positions of columns must be same
-        - Rule 3: The respective columns data types shoud be same
+        - Rule 2: The respective columns data types shoud be same

 - Merge
     - It is equal to SQL Joins